adap/flower/doc/source/how-to-use-driver-api.rst

     message_ids = driver.push_messages(messages)

 :code:`Driver.push_messages()` yields an iterable list of message IDs.
-In some real-world scenarios, you may encounter situations where only some :code:`Messages` can be pushed, so it is good practice to filter out empty message IDs:
+In some real-world scenarios, you may encounter situations where only some :code:`Message` objects can be pushed, so it is good practice to filter out empty message IDs:

 .. code-block:: python